 Name of Committee Overview Investment Committee A Committee that deliberates on investment decisions.
 This committee is charged with the deliberation of Nomura Master Fund's policies governing important matters.
 Specifically, it discusses the fund's basic policies for asset management and investment advisory activities along with its asset administration policies and finances.
 Thus, the committee acts as a decision-making body for the Asset Management Company.
+A body that monitors risks and deliberates on assessment, analysis of risks, etc. This committee regularly conducts monitoring, assessment, and analysis of investment risk, external risk, and disaster risk associated mainly with asset management, and provides necessary guidance and advice to each department.
 Constituents Chair: President and Executive Officer Members: Chief Strategy Officer, other Executive Officers (Note) Compliance Officer, and any other person appointed by the chair.
-(Note) Excluding Head of Fund or Head of each department of NMF Investment Management Group and pert- time Executive Officer Frequency of meetings As a basic rule, the chair calls a meeting once a week.
+(Note) Excluding Head of Fund or Head of each department of NMF Investment Management Group and part-time Executive Officer Frequency of meetings As a basic rule, the chair calls a meeting once a week.
 However, a meeting can be held immediately if needed.

-Compliance Committee • A committee that deliberates and makes decisions regarding compliance.
+Name of Committee Overview Compliance Committee A committee that deliberates and makes decisions regarding compliance.
 In addition to monitoring the status of legal compliance, this committee works to avoid conflicts of interest.
 To this end, it deliberates on and gives approval for specific transactions as internally defined by the Rules Concerning Transactions with Related Parties.
-Constituents Chair : Compliance Officer Members : outside experts appointed by the chair Frequency of meetings As a basic rule, the chair calls a meeting once every three months.
+Constituents Chair: Compliance Officer Members: outside experts appointed by the chair Frequency of meetings As a basic rule, the chair calls a meeting once every three months.
 However, a meeting can be held immediately if needed.
-Risk Management Committee ● A body that monitors, assesses, and analyzes risks; and deliberates on risk countermeasures, etc. This committee regularly conducts monitoring, assessment, and analysis of disaster risk and internal risk associated mainly with corporate management as well as internal risk associated with asset management; and concerning these risks, deliberates on basic policies and such for actions for risk prevention, response to risk after occurrence, prevention of reoccurrence, etc. Constituents Chair: Executive Officer in charge of Legal & Compliance Department Members: Vice President and Executive Officer, Senior Managing Executive Officer, and Managing Executive Officer Frequency of meetings The chair calls a meeting at least once every three months.
+Risk Management Committee A body that monitors, assesses, and analyzes risks; and deliberates on risk countermeasures, etc. This committee regularly conducts monitoring, assessment, and analysis of disaster risk and internal risk associated mainly with corporate management as well as internal risk associated with asset management; and concerning these risks, deliberates on basic policies and such for actions for risk prevention, response to risk after occurrence, prevention of reoccurrence, etc. Constituents Chair: Executive Officer in charge of Legal & Compliance Department Chair: Executive Officer in charge of Legal & Compliance Department Members: Vice President and Executive Officer, Senior Managing Executive Officer, and Managing Executive Officer Frequency of meetings The chair calls a meeting at least once every three months.
 However, a meeting can be held immediately if needed.
-Project Screening Committee , ◆A committee that prevents conflicts of interest between operated funds prior to their occurrence In order to secure appropriate handling of information where investments overlap between funds, etc., and to prevent conflicts of interest between funds, etc., prior to their occurrence, the Asset Management Company obtains information on a candidate property, the Compliance Officer convenes a committee meeting aimed at determining which subsidiary would take precedence over its counterparts in negotiations for the particular property acquisition.
+Project Screening Committee A committee that prevents conflicts of interest between operated funds prior to their occurrence In order to secure appropriate handling of information where investments overlap between funds, etc., and to prevent conflicts of interest between funds, etc., prior to their occurrence, the Asset Management Company obtains information on a candidate property, the Compliance Officer convenes a committee meeting aimed at determining which subsidiary would take precedence over its counterparts in negotiations for the particular property acquisition.
 Constituents General manager of the Acquisition Department, managers of business units operating under that department, and the fund managers of each operating funds.

-For details regarding the management structure of the asset management company, see > the Securities Report's "Part 2.
+For details regarding the management structure of the asset management company, see the Securities Report's "Part 2.

 Detailed Information of the Investment Corporation / Section 4.
 Status of Related Corporations / 1.
-Conditions of the Asset Management Company."
-Only available in Japanese.
+Conditions of the Asset

+Management Company."
+Only available in